 1. You have spent actual marketing dollars to drive the wrong traffic to your site.

-2. They have spent (wasted) time chatting with support during the pre-sales process.
-3.15,000 of these types of contacts have entered into your CRM and increased your tech bill.
+3. 15,000 of these types of contacts have entered into your CRM and increased your tech bill.

 What level of “commitment” do you think these disconnects produce?